Destroying Drama Series - Arthur Miller

 • Did you find the play engaging?
 Why or why not?

-Feel free to use our videos as a resources for the following class activities.
+Feel free to use our videos as a resource for the following class activities.
 Students may:

 • Write an additional scene to be included in the play